Last Updated on January 7, 2022 by Grow with Bovees

 Naturally, this also means that it takes the least amount of time to get rid of leaves from your backyard with walk behind leaf blowers and they can cover larger areas faster.

-If you have a lot of trees on your property, especially pine trees that are dropping needles, and want to start a compost pile, or possibly already have a compost pile, the mulching models are great for collecting the debris to include in your compost.
+If you have a lot of trees on your property, especially pine trees that are dropping needles, and want to start a compost pile, or possibly already have a compost pile, the mulching models are great for collecting the leaves and debris to include in your compost.
 Needles from pine trees make great compost and mulch for certain plants, such as rhododendrons or azaleas.

 It’s also ideal for the elderly or those who have backache, for example, since you don’t need to carry this type of blower in your hands or on your back.
 However, they tend to be rather heavy, so look for a lightweight walk behind leaf blower if you suffer from any injuries.